-In 2015 the City of Santa Barbara's water met all EPA and State drinking water health standards.
-All of the drinking water that comes from our surface water sources, Lake Cachuma and Gibraltar Reservoir, is treated at the Cater Water Treatment Plant before being distributed to customers.
-This newsletter provides a summary of last year's water quality for the City's water customers.
+In 2016, the City of Santa Barbara's water met all EPA and state drinking water health standards.
+Before distribution, all of the drinking water from our surface water sources is treated at the Cater Water Treatment Plant and the groundwater is treated at the Ortega Groundwater Treatment Plant or at the well-site.